pbazard/tutorials/C.rst

 Pointers
 ========
-The location pointed by ptr cannot be changed or the value pointed at is constant. const char * ptr
+The location pointed by ptr cannot be changed or the value pointed at is constant

+   const char * ptr

 The ptr itself is constant and cannot be changed

    char * const ptr

 Arrays